reza-saeedi-coding/realtime_crypto_pipeline/README.md

 ---

 ## How to Run
-1. Clone the repo
+1. Clone the repository
-2. Install requirements (requests, matplotlib)
+2. Install the requirements (e.g., requests, matplotlib)
 3. Run `test_ingestion.py` to begin fetching live data
 4. After a few minutes, run `plot_prices.py` to see price trends